Jacob411/mmlab-pose/README.md

 ```

-This installs the edited mmpose package and the ViTPose package needed to use the ViTPose models.

 ### Splitting the model
 Certain models are grouped with several models being contained in one .pth file, ('+' in the .pth file) you will need to split the model in its parts.